Launch-Free 3 months Builder plan-

 • Debugging a failed pipeline means reading through 300 mixed emails to reconstruct what happened

-The problem compounds over time.
+This compounds over time.
 By week three of a long-running crew, the inbox is a pile of merged conversations with no clear ownership.
+We've seen the same pattern destroy debugging in multi-tenant setups, and single-crew shared inboxes are no different.

 Task-specific inbox isolation solves this.
-Each agent gets its own @lobstermail.ai address provisioned at crew startup.
-Replies arrive in a specific inbox that only that agent watches.
+Each agent hatches its own @lobstermail.ai address at crew startup.
+Replies arrive in an inbox that only that agent watches.
 The role separation you designed at the task level holds at the communication layer too.

 Setting up per-task inboxes#